-Yogi Tip: It is more important for your shoulders to be even on than for your knees to touch the mat.
+Yogi Tip: It is more important for your shoulders to be even on the mat than for your knees to touch the floor.
 Prioritize keeping the shoulders down and let the knees float up a bit.
 If your knees are far from the floor, you may want to place a cushion under them for support.

 6. If it’s available for your neck, turn your head to the right, bringing your gaze over your shoulder to your right fingertips.
 Skip this if it doesn’t feel good in your neck.

 7. Inhale to lengthen and create space, exhale to come a little further into the twist.
 Hold for 5-10 breaths before rolling onto your back and shifting the hips back to centre.
 Repeat steps 1-6 on the other side.

 Benefits: Stretches the glutes, chest, and obliques.
 Improves spinal mobility and can aid digestion.